TobikoData/sqlmesh/docs/concepts/tests.md

 A test suite is a [YAML file](https://learnxinyminutes.com/docs/yaml/) contained in the `tests/` folder of a SQLMesh project, whose name begins with `test` and ends with either `.yaml` or `.yml`.
 It can contain one or more uniquely named unit tests, each with a number of attributes that define its behavior.

-At minimum, a unit test must specify the model being tested, the input values for its upstream models, provided inline or through an external file (`.yaml` or `.csv`) , and the expected outputs for the target model's query and/or its [Common Table Expressions](glossary.md#cte).
+At minimum, a unit test must specify the model being tested, the input values for its upstream models, and the expected outputs for the target model's query and/or its [Common Table Expressions](glossary.md#cte).
 Other optional attributes include a description, the gateway to use, and a mapping that assigns values to [macro variables](macros/macro_variables.md) referenced in the model.

 Learn more about the supported attributes in the [unit test structure section](#unit-test-structure).